Improve your Data Quality and Privacy with Server-Side Transformations in Google Tag Manager

 4. Set Priority

 In the advanced settings of the transformation configuration, you will find the option to assign a priority to your transformation.
-Priority determines the order in which transformations are applied if multiple transformations apply to the same data.
-A higher priority value ensures that a transformation is prioritized.
-In this case, we’re not going to add that.
+The priority determines the order in which transformations are applied if multiple transformations apply to the same data.
+A higher priority value ensures that a transformation is given priority.
+In this case, we're not going to add that.

 If you do not set this, then transformations are evaluated in this default order: